-- Press the SAVE AS soft key - > The control opens a window in which you can enter the directory and the new file name. - Select the target directory if required with the SWITCH soft key - ► Enter the file name - Confirm with the OK soft key or the ENT key, or press the CANCEL soft key to abort
+- Press the SAVE AS soft key - > The control opens a window in which you can enter the directory and the new file name. - ► If necessary, select the target directory with the SWITCH soft key - ► Enter the file name - Confirm with the OK soft key or the ENT key, or abort the process by pressing the CANCEL soft key

-The file saved with SAVE AS can also be found in the file management by pressing the LAST FILES soft key.
+The file saved with SAVE AS can also be found in the file manager by pressing the LAST FILES soft key.